sampletomato/sampletomato/README.md

-# 💫 About Me:
+# 👤 About Me:
-I am a  Batchelors in computer application student <br>Im a professional Graphic designer and video editor<br>with data analytics skills <br>and trying to learn coding languages like java and python
+Hey there 👋
+I’m a BCA student with a creative core and a tech-driven mindset.

+🎨 Professional Graphic Designer & Video Editor
+📈 Experienced in Data Analytics
+👨‍💻 Currently learning **Java** and **Python**

+I enjoy mixing creativity with code and data to build meaningful and impactful projects.
+Constantly learning and leveling up 🚀

 ## 🌐 Socials: